zdennis/activerecord-import/README.markdown

 ### More Information

-For more information on activerecord-import please see its wiki: https://github.com/zdennis/activerecord-import/wiki
+For more information on Activerecord-Import please see its wiki: https://github.com/zdennis/activerecord-import/wiki

 To document new information, please add to the README instead of the wiki.
 See https://github.com/zdennis/activerecord-import/issues/397 for discussion.